Rrubiop07/nutrition_tracker/README.md

-Summary: Program that tracks daily intake of protein to fit your goal for each day of the week.
-When daily input is finalzied (Monday-Sunday), a calculation of average protein intake will be displayed for the user.
+Summary: This is a program that tracks daily intake of protein to fit your fitness goals.
+Throughout the week (Monday-Sunday), the user will log their consumption of protein each day.
+At the end of the week, the program calculates and displays your average intake, helping you stay on track with your goals.